Biancabrown/lab_presentation/lab_meeting_presentation.md

-Main reason:
+Recapping the main reasons that we modify the filterAndTrim step to match common protocols used in the lab:

-1. Variation in size of our amplicon regions
+1. There is variation in the size of our amplicons
-2. How we choose to remove our primers
+2. We have used multiple sequencing library strategies, which place different technical requirements on when and how we choose  remove our primers from the sequence data.
+NB: dada2 REQUIRES that primers be removed prior to running the denoising scripts.

 ###Above example